Fascination (1979 film): Critical response

 Reviewing the film on Blu-ray, Charlie Hobbs of Twitch Film wrote, "Upon my first viewing of this film, I found myself struggling a little bit to remain engaged at first, however, around the halfway point, the film picks up significantly and the third act is a thing of beauty".
 Budd Wilkins of Slant Magazine, who reviewed the film as part of the five-disc set, wrote, "In Fascination, more than any other film in the set, the sexuality is staged in a manner befitting French erotica".

 Steven Jay Schneider, writing in the British Film Institute's Screen Classics book 100 European Horror Films (2019), likens Fascination to the silent films of Louis Feuillade, citing is sparing use of dialogue, adding: "The movie has a delirious dreamlike aura that is hard to shake off afterwards."

 Home media

 Image Entertainment released Fascination on DVD in the United States in 1999.

-Redemption Films released it on DVD in the United Kingdom on 28 October 2008 in its original aspect ratio, with special features including a trailer and stills gallery, and again in 2012.
+Redemption Films released it on DVD in the United States on 28 October 2008 in its original aspect ratio, with special features including a trailer and stills gallery, and again in 2012.

 In 2011, Kino Lorber acquired the Redemption Films catalogue, and released Fascination on Blu-ray in 2012 as part of a five-disc Blu-ray collection, along with La Rose de Fer, La Vampire Nue, Le Frisson des Vampires and Lèvres de Sang.
 A standalone Blu-ray and DVD were also released by Kino the same year.
 Wicked-Vision Media released a limited mediabook Blu-ray edition in Germany with three alternate covers in 2019.